Back To Search Results

 Prognosis

 Although most patients will improve with appropriate treatment, some develop progressive respiratory failure.[20]
 The mortality among patients requiring intensive care admission or mechanical ventilation is reported to be as high as 60%.[21]
-As reported, patients with mild to moderate disease have a case fatality rate of <10%, whereas patients with more severe illness have a case fatality of >20%.[22][23]
+As reported, patients with mild to moderate disease have a case fatality rate of less than 10%, whereas patients with more severe illness have a case fatality of more than 20%.[22][23]

 Particularly in patients with HIV, factors that correlate with poor prognosis include: